game-by-virtuals/game-node/plugins/ensoPlugin/README.md

 # Enso Plugin for Virtuals Game

-The Enso action plugin allows your GAME agents to acces 180+ protocols through Enso for onchain actions, such as swap, deposit, lend, borrow, etc
+The Enso action plugin allows your GAME agents to access 180+ protocols through Enso for onchain actions, such as swap, deposit, lend, borrow, etc

 Chains supported: